 Behavioral Therapy at a Heroin Addiction Treatment Center

 There are a variety of behavioral treatments that are used for heroin use disorder.
-And they are effective in outpatient and residential programs.
+And they are effective in residential and outpatient treatment programs.
 Some of these therapies are:

 Cognitive-Behavioral Therapy (CBT)